Michael Napier Brown: Theatre director

 Kings and Clowns was not a success, so Napier Brown decided to try theatre directing.
 He wrote to Malcolm Farquhar (with whom he and his wife had worked at Harare in Zimbabwe), artistic director at the Everyman Theatre in Cheltenham, who appointed him as associate director.
 Here Napier Brown directed 11 productions before moving to Derby Playhouse.

 In 1981 Napier Brown became chief executive and artistic director of the Royal Theatre in Northampton.
 Here he discovered Gian Sammarco and Lindsey Stagg and cast them in productions at that theatre; he later recommended them to Thames Television when they were casting for The Secret Diary of Adrian Mole, Aged 13¾.
 After successful auditions they appeared as Adrian Mole and Pandora Braithwaite in two series.

 Napier Brown remained at the Royal Theatre for over 20 years (where he directed over 130 productions) and wrote the plays Is This the Day?
 (1990), co-written with his wife Vilma Hollingbery and which won the Eileen Anderson Central TV award for Best New Play.
 He also wrote dramatisations based on Wuthering Heights (1994), An Old Man's Love (1996), Northanger Abbey (1998), The Turn of the Screw (1999) and Emma (2000).
 He directed 14 pantomimes, all of which had book, music and lyrics by his wife.
 In 1995 he was nominated as Best Director for the Martini Regional Awards for The Day After the Fair.

 As the Royal Theatre was combining with the nearby Derngate concert hall to create the Royal & Derngate, Napier Brown relinquished his post and he and his wife returned to their home at Ham in Richmond in Surrey.
 He was director of the Ludlow Shakespeare Festival for three years, and also directed at the Orange Tree Theatre in Richmond and the Theatre Royal in Bath.

 He directed several final year productions at the Arts Educational Schools and Mountview Academy of Theatre Arts in London, and was an examiner for the New Era Academy.
 He was a member of the audition panels for entry into Webber Douglas and Arts Educational schools.

 In 1999 he was awarded an honorary Master of Arts degree by the University of Northampton for developing a thriving Theatre-in-Education programme at the Royal Theatre in Northampton.

 Personal life

 Napier Brown was married to the actress Vilma Hollingbery from 1961 until his death.
 The couple had one daughter together who also became an actress.

-He died on 18 August 2016, aged 79, at the Princess Alice Hospice in Esher after a long illness.
+He died on 18 August 2016, aged 79, at the Princess Alice Hospice in Esher following a long illness.
 Hollingbery died in 2021.